BSD-DEV/DCS-CTLD/README.md

 Enhancements done:

+* Aug, 2020:  Added functionality to Troop loading groups to provide an Artillery observer, or an ANGLICO observer for pickup.
+This is to be used in conjunction with the ARTY-ANGLICO.lua MOOSE script.

 * Is not required to name the units anymore. all the helicopter units will be CTLD enabled but with size restrictions.
 Limits also is now combined with CSAR troops transports.